League of German Girls: Wartime service

 Many older girls, with Hitler Youth were sent to Poland as part of the Germanisation efforts.
 These girls, along with Hitler Youth, were first to oversee the eviction of Poles to make room for new settlers and ensure they did not take much from their homes, as furniture and the like were to be left there for the settlers.
 Their task were then to educate ethnic Germans, either living in Poland or resettled there from the Baltic states, according to German ways.
 This included instruction in the German language, as many spoke only Polish or Russian.
 They also had to organize the younger ones into the League.
 Because many Hitler Youth leaders were drafted into the military, the task of organizing the boys into Hitler Youth also fell heavily on the League.
 They were also to provide help on the farm and in the household.
 As the only contact with German authorities, they were often requested to help with the occupation authorities, and they put on various entertainments such as songfests to encourage the down-spirited new settlers.
 Some members were sent to the colony of Hegewald for such efforts even when they had to receive gas masks and soldier escorts.

 Conversely, the young Polish girls who were selected for "racially valuable traits" and sent to Germany for Germanization were made to join the League as part of the Germanization.

-By 1944, the drafting of boys resulted in most of the "land service" help with the harvest being performed by girls.
+By 1944, the drafting of boys resulted in most of the "land service" help, with the harvest being performed by girls.

 In the last days of the war, some BDM girls, just like some boys of the male Hitler Youth (although not nearly as many), joined with the Volkssturm (the last-ditch defense) in Berlin and other cities in fighting the invading Allied armies, especially the Soviets.
-Officially, this was not sanctioned by the BDM's leadership which opposed an armed use of its girls even though some BDM leaders had received training in the use of hand-held weapons (about 200 leaders went on a shooting course which was to be used for self-defense purposes).
-After the war, Dr. Jutta Rüdiger denied that she had approved BDM girls using weapons in her interview with Junge Freiheit:(...)
+Officially, this was not sanctioned by the BDM's leadership, which opposed an armed use of its girls, even though some BDM leaders had received training in the use of hand-held weapons (about 200 leaders went on a shooting course which was to be used for self-defense purposes).
+After the war, Jutta Rüdiger denied that she had approved BDM girls using weapons in her interview with Junge Freiheit:(...)
 At the end of the war, Martin Bormann wanted to set up a women's battalion. (...)
 I replied that I wasn't thinking about it.
 Women are not suitable to fight with guns in hand. (...)
 At the very end I (however) only allowed the girls to be trained in pistol shooting so that they could defend themselves in dire need – or even shoot themselves."Some BDM girls were recruited into the Werwolf groups which were intended to wage guerrilla war in Allied-occupied areas.